-The community of Anne Arundel County has a current population of 512, 790 residents.
-It is a very diverse community, with a continuously evolving blend of age groups, ethnic groups, occupations, and social and economic conditions.
+The community of Anne Arundel County has a current population of 512,790 residents.
+It is a diverse community, with a continuously evolving blend of age groups, ethnic groups, occupations, and social and economic conditions.
 Residents live in settings that range from urban to agricultural.
-Ethnicity breaks down as follows: white 79.5%; black 15.4%, Asian 3.1%; American Indian .3%; and Hispanic 4.2%.
+Ethnicity breaks down as follows: white 78.4%; black 15.1%, Asian 3.1%; American Indian 0.2%; and Hispanic 4.5%.
 The Non-English speaking population in the County is expected to experience significant growth over the next decade.
 The population expected to experience the greatest growth (38%) over the next decade is among those age 65 and over.
 Clearly, community health initiatives over the next decade will need to focus on prevention and management of chronic diseases among the aged as well as those that disproportionately affect the growing minority populations.

-The median household income of the community is \$80,158.00.
-Data shows that 2.6% of families, and 5.0% of individuals, are living below poverty level.
-The unemployment rate of January 2009 was 5.9%, and percentage of uninsured residents (age 18-64) was 11.2.
-The number of uninsured residents in Anne Arundel County is growing as the economy continues to struggle through 2009.
+The median household income of the community is \$83,285.
+Data shows that 2.3% of families, and 4.1% of individuals, are living below poverty level.
+The unemployment rate in January 2010 was 7.6%, and the percentage of uninsured residents (age 18-64) was 8.2%.
+The number of uninsured residents in Anne Arundel County is growing as the economy continues to struggle through 2010.

 The geography of Anne Arundel County creates somewhat of a challenge in accessing healthcare.
 Parts of the county consist of a series of peninsulas making a comprehensive public transportation system too expensive to maintain.
+According to the report "Poverty Amidst Plenty", only 3 percent of Anne Arundel County residents utilized public transportation to get work.
+Inadequate transportation is not only a barrier to getting to work, it is also a barrier to other needed services.